maximilienroberti/Scriptor-blog/about.md

 After my studies, I explored a variety of engineering domains.
 From Research Software Engineer in Mexico to Construction Engineer in the Democratic Republic of the Congo, I get unique experiences in research, communication and management.

 I am a fast learner, not afraid to dive deep into specific engineering challenges.
-I am focusing now on exploring AI through formations, personal projects, Kaggle competitions and articles writing.
+I am focusing now on exploring AI through formations, personal projects, Kaggle competitions, papers reading and articles writing.
 Always ready for the next big challenge, I am looking for a Machine Learning job opportunity.

 Feel free to contact me.
 I will respond as soon as possible.